Joint custody in the United States

-Joint custody is a court order whereby custody of a child is awarded to both parties.
+Joint custody is an agreement or court order where custody of a child both parents share custody of their children.
 In the United States, there are two forms of joint custody, joint physical custody (called also "shared parenting" or "shared custody") and joint legal custody.
-In joint physical custody, the lodging and care of the child is shared according to a court-ordered parenting schedule with equal or close to equal parenting time.
+In joint physical custody, the lodging and care of the child is shared according to an agreed-upon or court-ordered parenting schedule with equal or close to equal parenting time.
 In joint legal custody, both parents share the ability to make decisions about the child, regarding e.g. education, medical care and religion, and both can access their children's educational and health records.

 It is possible for a court to make separate determinations of legal and physical custody.
 It is common to combine joint legal custody with sole physical custody and visitation, but the opposite is rare.
 In joint physical custody both parents are custodial parents and neither parent is a non-custodial parent.

 Joint custody is distinct from sole custody.
 In sole physical custody, the child's lives primarily in the home of one parent while the children may have visitation with the other parent.
 In sole legal custody, one parent is assigned the exclusive right to make decisions concerning the children's important life activities, such as choice of school or doctor, and authorization of medical treatment or counseling.
 Joint custody is different from split custody, an arrangement in which one parent has sole custody over some of the parents' children, and the other parent has sole custody over the other children.